MBP Appointment Policy

 Medical Biophysics is unique among departments in the Temerty Faculty of Medicine at the University of Toronto in that is almost exclusively composed of faculty employed by hospital research institutes and holding status-only academic appointments with the University.
 A written policy for appointments was adopted in 2017 that formalized existing policy and stipulated that faculty must have at least 75% protected time for independent research to join the department.
 No similar requirement has been placed on existing members.
 In practice, this approach of evaluating the research commitment of individual faculty member based on their research institute appointment letter was problematic.
 The manner in which protected time is calculated varies between research institutes or even hospital divisions and often failed to account for administrative or other responsibilities that compete with academic activity.
 Moreover, these commitments can vary over time and presented a challenge for the department to assess on an ongoing basis.

 The previous requirements for protected research time have been replaced with a system whereby membership in the department is contingent on meeting the existing expectations for scientific excellence and on fulfilling the expectations for participation, teaching, and commitment to graduate education defined in the Faculty Expectations policy.
 In addition, we have removed the existing restrictions on cross-appointing faculty from other departments.
 The previous requirements that a faculty member demonstrate scientific excellence, lead an independent research program, and hold an ongoing research appointment that is renewable contingent on academic performance is unchanged by this policy.
 In practice, academic performance is typically only rigorously reviewed by the department at the time of appointment or when a faculty member applies for promotion.
 This limited approach to scientific review is made possible by the efforts of our partnering research institutes that review faculty on an annual basis and include MBP faculty when reviewing scientists at 3, 5, or 6-year renewal stages.
+All appointments must have an initial, minimum 3-year commitment from the research institute, so that the appointment aligns with the 3-year renewal stage.
 As in the past, the decision to renew a given faculty member’s appointment will remain with the MBP department, which may choose to conduct a detailed review of academic performance as well as contributions to the department when evaluating the renewal of an appointment.

 The revised policy is an important change to the department.
 In particular, it is now possible to hold a clinician investigator appointment and join the MBP department provided the faculty member met the other criteria, including the functional requirements for participation in the department.
 Similarly, Medical Physicists with 50% protected research time – a new type of appointment that is being implemented at UHN/Techna Institute – can be considered for faculty positions in Medical Biophysics.
 As in the past, all applications for appointments need to be reviewed and approved by the Appointments and Promotions Committee.
 Another consequence of the revised policy is that existing faculty that meet the scientific excellence expectations, but not the obligations of the faculty expectations policy could have their appointments terminated.
 The intention for this new policy is not to increase or decrease the size of the department, but rather to promote a high level of engagement as well as academic excellence among faculty.